nguyentuananh1921/Final_Project_AT08/README.md

 ### Manage Projects
 - Add projects: Make sure users can create new projects.
 - Edit projects: Check the project's ability to update information.
-- delete projects: Verify that the project can be deleted from the system.
+- Delete projects: Verify that the project can be deleted from the system.
   - Edit Projects status: Make sure that the project status is edited properly.
   - Add Task: Make sure the task is added to the project